peardeck/policies/privacy-policy.md

 ## SPECIAL CONSIDERATIONS BY STATE

 California – Pear Deck will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
 This includes, but is not limited to, Pear Deck’s policy to never use PII from a Pupil’s Records to engage in targeted advertising.
+All terms herein are defined in accordance with SB-1177 SOPIPA.

 Colorado – Pear Deck will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
 Only the Pear Deck employees that have a legitimate interest in accessing your data, will be granted authorization by Pear Deck.
 Colorado law shall govern this agreement between you and Pear Deck.
 All terms herein are defined in accordance with Colorado Open Records Act (“Act”), C.R.S.
 24-72- 101.

 Connecticut – Pear Deck will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
 This includes, but is not limited to, Pear Deck’s policy to never use any student’s PII to engage in targeted advertising.
 Pear Deck will utilize industry standard security, or better, to ensure the protection of said student PII.
 Connecticut law shall govern this agreement between you and Pear Deck.
 All terms herein are defined in accordance with Public Act No. 16-189, and in case of any ambiguity or conflict between the terms herein and Public Act No. 16-189, then Public Act No. 16-189 will govern.

 Florida – Pear Deck will provide notification of a security breach pursuant to requirements as mandated in the Florida Information Protection Act of 2014.

+Maine - All terms herein are defined in accordance with SP0183, Maine's Student Information Privacy Act.

 Maryland – Pear Deck will not use Covered Information to engage in targeted advertising.